 Our pets are members of the family, companions during the happy times and steadfast support during difficult times.
 And although their lives are too brief, we hold their memories dear.

 Therapy dog and local celebrity, Winston captured the heart of the entire community.
-He was often to be found at Thomas Memorial Library listening to children read and helping build confidence.
+He was often to be found at Thomas Memorial Library listening to children read and helping them build confidence.
 Sweet and handsome, Winston will be missed by all of his human and dog friends alike.
 Thank you, Winston, for all that you did!

 Blackie's mom writes: "He was a picture of courage and quiet strength, battling cancer since December 2016.
 Despite undergoing surgery to remove a growth from his chin the summer before, despite his hyperthyroid, despite being abandoned by a previous owner in the dead of winter one year, Blackie was always a model of wisdom, grace, peace,and love.
 Everyone who knew him absolutely adored him.
 He was a best friend and a brother, and we will miss him terribly."